NuSkooler/enigma-bbs/docs/menu_system.md

 }
 ```

 In the above entry, you'll notice `form`.
 This defines a form(s) object.
 In this case, a single form by ID of `0`.
-The system is then told to use a block only when the resulting art provides a `VM` (*VerticalMenuView*) MCI entry. `VM1` is then setup to to `submit` and start focused via `focus: true` as well as have some menu entries ("login", "apply", ...) defined.
+The system is then told to use a block only when the resulting art provides a `VM` (*VerticalMenuView*) MCI entry. `VM1` is then setup to `submit` and start focused via `focus: true` as well as have some menu entries ("login", "apply", ...) defined.

 The `submit` object tells the system to attempt to apply provided match entries from any view ID (`*`).
 Upon submit, the first match will be executed.
 For example, if the user selects "login", the first entry with a value of `{ 1: 0 }` or view ID 1, value 0 will match causing `action` of `@menu:login` to be executed (go to `login` menu).